Clydesdale Bank plc: CYBG plc

 National Australia Bank confirmed in October 2014 that it planned to exit the UK, and was considering a number of options for Yorkshire and Clydesdale Banks, including a possible stock market listing.
 In October 2015, NAB confirmed it would float Clydesdale Bank and Yorkshire Bank on the London Stock Exchange (LSE) in February 2016 through an initial public offering, with an aim of raising £2 billion.
 The bank's newly formed holding company CYBG plc began conditional trading on the LSE and the Australian Securities Exchange on 3 February, and began trading unconditionally from 8 February.

 The flotation share price of 180p meant that the National Australia Bank made an estimated loss of £2 billion on the sale and had to make provisions of around £1.7 billion to cover claims for mis-selling of products.

 In March 2016 CYBG announced the closure of 28 branches as a cost saving move.
 The following month, CYBG announced the closure of a further 9 Clydesdale branches and 17 Yorkshire Bank branches.

 Virgin Money

 In June 2018, CYBG plc announced it would acquire Virgin Money for £1.7 billion in an all-stock deal.
 Almost one in six employees are expected to lose their jobs in the takeover, which will result in retail customers being migrated to the Virgin Money brand over three years.
 The acquisition of Virgin Money was completed on 15 October 2018.
 In June 2019, CYBG plc announced its plans to consolidate its businesses under the Virgin Money brand.
 Clydesdale Bank, Yorkshire Bank and B, which exist as trading divisions of Clydesdale Bank plc will begin to use the Virgin Money name in late 2019 with full use planned by early 2021.
 In preparation for rebranding, the existing Virgin Money plc was merged into the existing Clydesdale Bank plc on 21 October 2019.

+Nationwide

+Following the acquisition of Virgin Money UK by Nationwide Building Society in October 2024, most of Clydesdale Bank plc's business is set to be legally transferred to Nationwide on 2 April 2026, subject to the approval of a transfer scheme by the Companies Court.
+Nationwide intends to continue using the Virgin Money and Clydesdale Bank names for accounts which are transferred.
+Customers of Virgin Money with a current account, savings account, or mortgage would become Nationwide members as a result of the transfer.

+Clydesdale Bank plc would retain the right to issue banknotes in Scotland and most of the assets and liabilities it holds which are not subject to UK law.